 Fanwood’s public schools are part of the Scotch Plains-Fanwood School District.
 There are six elementary schools, two middle schools and one high school.
 A high percentage of our high school grads go to college.

 Fanwood has a downtown district that includes many thriving businesses.
 Over the last five years, our downtown has enjoyed a rebirth made possible by new construction of several multi-use buildings including commercial and residential occupants.
 Another project is about to get underway to build new apartments and parking.
-Our business association plays a vital role in our community development.
+Read the latest Fanwood Business News.

 TRANSPORTATION AND COMMUTING